-Where the signature is missing, the Invalidity Division will request the applicant to remedy the deficiency within 2 months.
+Where the signature is missing, the Office will request the applicant to remedy the deficiency within 2 months.
 If the applicant does not comply with the request, the application will be rejected as inadmissible (Article 30(1) CDIR).
+If the application is filed by electronic means, the indication of the name of the sender is deemed equivalent to a signature.
+For further details on signatures, see the Guidelines Part A, General Rules, Section 1, Means of Communication, Time Limits, paragraph 3.1.4.